BrentGrammer/PWA-app/NOTES/Workbox.md

 ## Development

-- When you make changes to the service-worker or config file, run the script that runs `workbox generateSW workbox-config.js` (make an npm script for it)
+- When you make changes to the service-worker or config file, run the script that runs `workbox generateSW workbox-config.js` (make an npm script for it) if you are not using injectManifest
   - generates a new service worker and overwrites the old one
-- **If you are using injectManifest**: Run the injectManifest script every time you make changes to your base sw file, not the generateSW script above:
+- **If you are using injectManifest**: Run the injectManifest script every time you make changes to your base sw file or any of your other files, not the generateSW script above:
   - `workbox injectManifest workbox-config.js`
 - After this, `Application -> clear storage -> Clear site data` in dev tools and reload the tab twice